swttt/com.swttt.devicegroups/README.md

 - Update capability setup screen to initially show loading status.
 - Change calculated method from the settings
 - ~~Allow calculated method to be changed when adding a device.~~
 - Alphabetical ordering of items.
-- Add translations
+- Update categories to be tiles & addition of icons for all categories.